-- Informing the Indigenous Peoples\ of their right to withhold or modify consent to the proposed management activities to the extent necessary to protect their rights, resources, lands and territories\; and - 4) Informing the Indigenous Peoples\ of the current and future planned forest\ management activities. - 3.2.5 Where the process of Free Prior and Informed Consent\ has not yet resulted in an FPIC agreement, The Organization\ and the affected Indigenous Peoples\ are engaged in a mutually agreed FPIC process that is advancing, in good faith\ and with which the community is satisfied. - 3.3 In the event of delegation of control over management activities, a binding agreement\ between The Organization\ and the Indigenous Peoples\ shall be concluded through Free, Prior and Informed Consent\.
+- 3.3 In the event of delegation of control over management activities, a binding agreement between The Organization and the Indigenous Peoples shall be concluded through Free, Prior and Informed Consent.
 The agreement shall define its duration, provisions for renegotiation, renewal, termination, economic conditions and other terms and conditions.
+The agreement shall make provision for monitoring by Indigenous Peoples of The Organization's compliance with its terms and conditions. - 3.3.1 Where control over management activities has been granted through Free Prior and Informed Consent based on culturally appropriate engagement, the binding agreement contains the duration, provisions for renegotiation, renewal, termination, economic conditions and other terms and conditions. - 3.3.2 Records of binding agreements are maintained. - 3.3.3 The binding agreement contains the provision for monitoring by Indigenous Peoples of The Organization's compliance with its terms and conditions.

+Verifiers: FPIC Binding Agreements in place

-The agreement shall make provision for monitoring by Indigenous Peoples of The Organization\'s compliance with its terms and conditions. (new) - 3.3.1 Where control over management activities has been granted through Free Prior and Informed Consent\ based on culturally appropriate\ engagement\, the binding agreement\ contains the duration, responsibilities of the parties, provisions for renegotiation, renewal, termination, economic conditions and other terms and conditions. - 3.3.2 Records of binding agreements\ are maintained. - 3.3.3 The binding agreement\ contains the provision for monitoring by Indigenous Peoples\ of The Organization\'s compliance with its terms and conditions. - 3.4 The Organization\ shall recognize and uphold\ the rights, customs and culture of Indigenous Peoples\ as defined in the United Nations Declaration on the Rights of Indigenous Peoples (2007) and ILO Convention 169 (1989).
-(C3.2 P&C V4) - 3.4.1 The rights, customs and culture of Indigenous Peoples\ as defined in UNDRIP and ILO Convention 169 are not violated by The Organization\. - 3.4.2 Where evidence that rights, customs and culture of Indigenous Peoples\, as defined in UNDRIP and ILO Convention 169, have been violated by The Organization\, the situation is documented including steps to restore\ these rights, customs and culture of Indigenous Peoples\, to the satisfaction of the rights holders. - 3.5 The Organization\, through engagement\ with Indigenous Peoples\, shall identify sites which are of special cultural, ecological, economic, religious or spiritual significance and for which these Indigenous Peoples hold legal\ or customary rights\.
-These sites shall be recognized by The Organization\ and their management, and/or protection\ shall be agreed through engagement\ with these Indigenous Peoples.
-(C3.3 P&C V4) - 3.5.1 Sites of special cultural, ecological, economic, religious or spiritual significance for which Indigenous Peoples\ hold Iegal\ or customary rights\ are identified through culturally appropriate\ engagement\. - 3.5.2 Measures to protect such sites are agreed, documented and implemented through culturally appropriate\ engagement\ with Indigenous Peoples\.
-When Indigenous Peoples\ determine that physical identification of sites in documentation or on maps would threaten the value or protection\ of the sites, then other means will be used. - 3.5.3 Wherever sites of special cultural, ecological, economic, religious or spiritual significance are newly observed or discovered, management activities cease immediately in the vicinity until protective measures have been agreed to with the Indigenous Peoples\, and as directed by local and national laws\.
+- 3.4 The Organization shall recognize and uphold the rights, customs and culture of Indigenous Peoples as defined in the United Nations Declaration on the Rights of Indigenous Peoples (2007) and ILO Convention 169 (1989). - 3.4.1 The rights, customs and culture of Indigenous Peoples as defined in UNDRIP and ILO Convention 169 are not violated by The Organization. - 3.4.2 Where evidence that rights, customs and culture of Indigenous Peoples, as defined in UNDRIP and ILO Convention 169, have been violated by The Organization, the situation is documented including steps to restore these rights, customs and culture of Indigenous Peoples, to the satisfaction of the rights holders.

+Verifier: Interview with the Indigenous Peoples

+- 3.5 The Organization, through engagement with Indigenous Peoples, shall identify sites which are of special cultural, ecological, economic, religious or spiritual significance and for which these Indigenous Peoples hold legal or customary rights.
+These sites shall be recognized by The Organization and their management, and/or protection shall be agreed through engagement with these Indigenous Peoples. - 3.5.1 Sites of special cultural, ecological, economic, religious or spiritual significance for which Indigenous Peoples hold legal or customary rights are identified through culturally appropriate engagement. - 3.5.2 Measures to protect such sites are agreed, documented and implemented through culturally appropriate engagement with Indigenous Peoples.
+When Indigenous Peoples determine that physical identification of sites in documentation or on maps would threaten the value or protection of the sites, then other means will be used.

+3.5.3 Wherever sites of special cultural, ecological, economic, religious or spiritual significance are newly observed or discovered, management activities cease immediately in the vicinity until protective measures have been agreed to with the Indigenous Peoples, and as directed by local and national laws.

+Verifiers: Maps, Sites inspection, Interview with Indigenous Peoples.